ChristianCruz117/Game2338-002/GameTesting/GameTestingConcepts.md

 I believe the two skills that are important for game testers are patience and dedication.

 I believe the hardest things about being a game tester is how tedious all of the tasks are.
-You are not able to know what it going to make the game glitch or behave the way it does.
-By putting a new item or a piece of new coding in that item, you could break it.
+You are not able to know what is going to make the game glitch or behave the way it does.
+By putting a new item or a piece of new coding in that item, you could break it and have to start all over.
 I also thought that the continuous playing of a level was difficult because once you add something you test it and everyone will have a specific task to do everyday even after the game is complete.
 So, you have to not only be dedicated for the game, but also have dedication with patience for your team.

 Even though there are some difficult tasks about game testing, I still like the whole concept of usability and playtesting.
 The reason being is there are so many different ways people play games and sometimes you have to